Renatovnctavares/WebServer-AWS-byAnsible/README.md

  Download of this repo and run this project
  $ git clone <this repo>

-# Running
+# Step three - Running
  Run this project inside of the "WebServer-AWS-byAnsible" directory:
  $ ansible-playbook -i inventory project.yml

  once finished this script is gonna create the file "url_loadbalance_httpd.txt" in the same directory.

-# Check out
+# Step four - Check out
  check out the acess URL into the file created.
+ $ cat url_loadbalance_httpd.txt